REFOUFI/riiid-/README.md

 a lot of submmision scored errors , either the  ones with a valid output

-the first notebook(lgbm) is the model developpemnt , implemnted ,trained and validated on  local machine (macboook )
+the first notebook(lgbm-COPY 1) is the model developpemnt , implemnted ,trained and validated on  local machine (macboook )

+lgbm copy2 is  just a copy more detailed and explained

 second code is the pipeline for testing , implented directly on kaggle